openSUSE/news-o-o/_posts/2009-10-17-opensuse-weekly-news-93-is-out.markdown

-* openSUSE 11.2 on its way to become final â€“ Release candidate available!
+* openSUSE 11.2 on its way to become final – Release candidate available!